breadcat/blog.minskio.co.uk/content/quotes.md

 >So it goes <!-- slaughterhouse five -->

+>Some men you just can't reach <!-- cool hand luke -->

 >Sometimes I work for the government <!-- psychonauts -->

 >Sometimes war dreams of itself <!-- carl von clausewitz -->